Everything You Need to Know About the Fourth of July in Kansas City

 Festivals and Festivities

-Head just 20 minutes south of Downtown KC to be wowed at the Overland Park Star Spangled Spectacular, an annual tradition that attracts thousands thanks to its incredible fireworks show, live music, food trucks, activities for kids and more.
+Head just 20 minutes south of Downtown KC to be wowed at Overland Park's Star Spangled Spectacular, an annual tradition that attracts thousands thanks to its incredible fireworks show, live music, food trucks, activities for kids and more.

-Have a blast at Worlds of Fun during the park’s Fourth of July Celebration, featuring delicious barbecue from the newly opened Cotton Blossom BBQ restaurant and a fireworks show rivaling anywhere else in town, plus thrilling rides, splashy slides and other fantastic family fun.
+Have a blast at Worlds of Fun during the park’s Fourth of July Celebration, featuring delicious bites from Cotton Blossom BBQ and a fireworks show rivaling anywhere else in town, plus thrilling rides, splashy slides and other fantastic family fun.

-Free admission for active and retired military members—and $3 off for their families—is just the beginning of Red, White & Zoo at the Kansas City Zoo, which includes a full day of enrichment activities for animals at this favorite attraction.
+Free admission for active and retired military members—and discounts for their families—is just the beginning of Red, White & Zoo at the Kansas City Zoo, which includes a full day of enrichment activities for animals at this favorite attraction.

 Country music and the Fourth of July go together like apple pie and vanilla ice cream.
 Sing the night away during Miller Lite Hot Country Nights at KC Live! in the Power & Light District—then hit the bars afterwards for even more revelry.

 Prime Fireworks Watch Spots

 Aside from the many festivals and events that attract thousands throughout the metro to watch fireworks displays together, a collection of must-visit locations offer stellar views during nighttime celebrations:

 - The City Market: Nestled in the River Market neighborhood, The City Market is a cozy-yet-bustling hub that’s perfect for watch parties on patios between bites of international and locally sourced fare.